How to Plant and Care for Colorful Bigleaf Hydrangeas

 - You should check on your cutting every few days to be sure there's no rotting.

 - Only water again when the top layer of the soil is dry.
 Cutting should root in only a few weeks.
 You can gently pull on the cutting to see if roots have formed.
 If there is any resistance, the roots have formed.

 Some of Our Favorite Bigleaf Hydrangeas

 This section is filled with information on some of our favorite varieties of hydrangeas.

 Nikko Blue (hortensia): This plant grows to be about 6 feet tall with large clusters of blue or lavender flowers.
 The flowers bloom on old wood.
-Pruning is required just after flowers die out in order to maintain size and shape of the plant and to remove weak, damaged, or old branches and leaves.
+Pruning is required just after the flowers die out in order to maintain the size and shape of the plant and to remove weak, damaged, or old branches and leaves.

 Variegata tricolor (lacecap): The gorgeous green leaves of this fast-growing plant are edged with a creamy white color.
 The flowers are blue or lavender, and this deciduous plant is an excellent choice for a shrub border.
 It will grow from 4–6 feet tall and wide.

 Alpen Glow (hortensia): Words alone cannot describe the beauty of the red, snowball-shaped clusters that are the crowning glory of this exquisite plant.
 A deciduous shrub, it produces mophead clusters of flowers in the summer that can grow as large as a cantaloupe.
 The glossy, green leaves only add to the beauty of its extraordinary blooms.
 If soil pH is highly acidic, the coral-red flowers will become more purplish.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Mike and Dorothy McKenney